MusicPlayerDaemon/MPD/doc/plugins.rst

 normalize
 ---------

-Normalize the volume during playback (at the expensve of quality).
+Normalize the volume during playback (at the expense of quality).

 null